ID 2725496 © Brian T. Young | Dreamstime.com

 Jack Dyer is Professor Emeritus of Electrical and Computer Engineering, Kansas State University.
 He holds degrees in physics, electrical engineering, and engineering, and he spent most of his career as a faculty member, having taught over 80 different courses in mathematics, physics, electrical and computer engineering, entrepreneurship, and music.
 Jack’s research was broadly in digital communication systems, digital signal processing, instrumentation and measurement, spectrometry, and numerical methods, but his fun has been in analog electronics.
 His consulting practice centered largely on engineering forensics and assistance in product design.

-When not resto-modding a Hammond, or a Leslie, organ, he’s either playing in a band or searching for opportunities to bore holes in the sky via helicopter, gyroplane, or fixed-wing aircraft.
+When not resto-modding a Hammond or an attendant Leslie speaker system, he’s either playing in a band or searching for opportunities to bore holes in the sky via helicopter, gyroplane, or fixed-wing aircraft.

 Sponsored Recommendations